fluttercommunity/plus_plugins/packages/share_plus/share_plus/README.md

 Also compatible with Windows and Linux by using "mailto" to share text via Email.

-Sharing files is not supported on Windows and Linux.
+Sharing files is not supported on Linux.

 ## Usage